Live action role-playing game: Styles

 LARP events have a wide variety of styles that often overlap.
 Simple distinctions can be made regarding the genre used, the presence of simulated weapons or abstract rules, and whether players create their own characters or have them assigned by gamemasters.
 There is also a distinction between scenarios that are only run once and those that are designed to be repeatable.
-A number of other common classifications follow.

-Theatre-style, or freeform, LARP is characterised by a focus on interaction between characters that are written by the gamemasters, not using simulated weapons for combat, and an eclectic approach to genre and setting.
-Events in this style typically only last a few hours and require relatively little preparation by players and are sometimes played at gaming conventions.
-Some murder mystery games where players are assigned characters and encouraged to roleplay freely also resemble theatre-style LARP.
+While some LARPs are open to participants of all ages, others have a minimum age requirement.
+There are also youth LARPs, specifically intended for children and young people.
+Some are run through institutions such as schools, churches, or the Scouts.
+Denmark has an especially high number of youth LARPs.

+Fests

 Some very large events known as fests (short for festival) have hundreds or thousands of participants who are usually split into competing character factions camped separately around a large venue.
 There are only a few fests in the world, all based in Europe and Canada; however, their size means that they have a significant influence on local LARP culture and design.
 At the other end of the size scale, some small events known as linear or line-course LARPs feature a small group of PCs facing a series of challenges from NPCs and are often more tightly planned and controlled by GMs than other styles of LARP.

+Nordic LARP

 Nordic larp emphasises a collaborative "play to lose" strategy, keeping rules unobtrusive, and often explores emotionally complex issues.
-The Nordic Larp Wiki has extensive documentation of this style of playing, and of specific larps.

-While some LARPs are open to participants of all ages, others have a minimum age requirement.
-There are also youth LARPs, specifically intended for children and young people.
-Some are run through institutions such as schools, churches, or the Scouts.
-Denmark has an especially high number of youth LARPs.
+The style emerged in Finland and Scandinavia during the 1990s with a focus on "collaborative storytelling around intense human experiences".
+Wired commented that this style adds "distinct challenges, including the possibility of real emotional harm.
+To work out issues of how to keep players safe and push the limits of the form, the community gathers at Knutepunkt, an annual meeting that is as much hardcore game jam as academic conference".